Adejumok/QuizApplication/README.md

 In this application, the user can do the following:
 - take a quiz
-- fills a form containing the user's email address and gets the result of the quiz in his/her mail.
+- fill a form containing the user's email address
+- and gets the result of the quiz in his/her mail.

 ## Table of Contents